 What are the rules for providing students with copy-written content that they have access to through the UMA library databases in a blended or purely online classroom?
 Any content used in the online classroom and shared with students should be provided via the online reserves.
 If that is not possible (a chapter from a book, for example) immediately, please see the Reserves tab for more information.

 What are the rules for posting instructor resources online?
 What about PPT files that accompany a textbook?.
 Check the contract from the vendor.
-In many cases, the files may be uploaded onto Blackboard if it is to be used in conjunction with the textbook, but to be on the safe side, check the contract on the DVD itself.
+In many cases, the files may be uploaded onto Brightspace if it is to be used in conjunction with the textbook, but to be on the safe side, check the contract on the DVD itself.

 Are there any copyright exceptions for online courses?